petergrace1618/Live-Project-MVC/README.md

        alt="Card image cap">
 </a>
 ```

-I added a sibling to img element to contain the ribbon text, and a containing div to serve as the parent
+First I added the necessary HTML and Razor code. a sibling to img element to contain the ribbon text, and a containing div to serve as the parent

 ```c#
 <div class="prod-index-ribbon-parent">
   <a href="@Url.Action("Details", "Productions", new { id = item.ProductionId })">